 Overnight stay in Langdogd Base.

-The trek for today begins will a gradual ascend towards Langdogd Pass.
-The pass at 4,550m/14,900ft offers mesmerizing views of the high rocks and mountains surrounding the valley.
+The trek for today begins will a gradual ascend towards Langdogd Pass at 4,550m/14,900ft offers mesmerizing views of the valley's high rocks and mountains.
 After enjoying the views, take a steep descend to a forest of juniper and birch.
 Following the way, you will reach Takhor Khola.

 After about 1.5 hours, you will cross a stream and reach the Laga Dinga campsite called Lekh Dinga.
 The residence of Laga Dinga come here for the summer for settlement and also visited by the Limi people in the autumn for trading.